RneeJ/Domoticz-SmartStuff-P1/README.md

   * Configure wifi for your network, save these.
 Be patient for the device to reboot and connect to your wifi network.
   * The device creates every second at <code>api/v2/sm/actual</code> a .json file from the received DSMR meter P1 telegram.
   * Change in the script the local DSMR_IP adres used for your needs (here 192.168.2.102)
-  * Copy <b>JSON.lua</b> in your <code>domoticz/scripts/lua</code>.
+  * <b>JSON.lua</b> must be in your <code>domoticz/scripts/lua</code>.
 If not present, get it here : https://regex.info/blog/lua/json
-  * When used with a Docker setup of Domoticz change the Docker location of your scripts/lua
+  * When used with a Docker setup of Domoticz change the Docker location of your scripts/lua (?)
   * The .json files are imported into the script and decoded using JSON.lua
   * Create 2 virtual P1 meter devices ; one for electricity (here 2303) and one for Gas (here 2304)
-  * Copy, paste, save and activate the scipt in dzVents.
+  * Copy, paste, save and activate the script in dzVents.

 <b>Debugging :</b>
 Use RESTer (or alike) in your browser to connect to the dongle's API.